Author

 Dave:

 Oh, they were just pumped about it.
 That’s great.
 It’s a win-win for everyone.
 Fast forward to today, how many units do you have?
-And you had talked about paying ’em off.
+You had talked about paying ’em off.
 What’s your average debt on these properties?

 Dion: